Walter Patrick Twinn

 Walter Patrick Twinn (March 29, 1934 - October 30, 1997) was a Canadian Chief of the Sawridge First Nation starting in 1966, and Senator from 1990 to 1997.
-He took control as chief just after oil was discovered on Sawridge reserve land; with the royalties from that he created a legacy for the Sawridge band by building first the Sawridge hotel and then other buildings.
-His funeral was held at St. Peters Celestin Roman Catholic Church on November 4.
+Twinn was elected chief just after oil was discovered on Sawridge reserve land; with the royalties from that he created a legacy for the Sawridge band by building first the Sawridge hotel and then other buildings.

-Born in Slave Lake, Alberta, he was appointed to the Senate in 1990 representing the senatorial division of Alberta and sitting as a Progressive Conservative.
+Twinn was born in Slave Lake, Alberta and attended residential school.
+He was appointed to the Senate in 1990 representing the senatorial division of Alberta and sitting as a Progressive Conservative.
 He served until his death in 1997.

-He was married to Catherine and had nine children.

 He died of a heart attack in 1997 after returning from a ceremonial sweat lodge.